Ensteq/ToonShadingCollection/EN/01_ArtStyles画风概述.md

 ------

-### Let's discus how to implement a painterly style
+### Discussing the Implementation for stylelized rendering

  <br>

 > As CGI technology develops, computer animation techniques are increasingly being applied to games and 3D animations.
 However, there are still many awkward inconsistencies in the visual presentation.
 This is due to the technical focus of (graphics) engineers, who often lack the knowledge and experience to understand what artists actually want to express.
-Instead, they simply focus on the technically implementation of the effects.
-As a result, while game visuals contain all the necessary elements, they fail to achieve the desired impact.
+Instead, they focus on the technical implementation of the effects.
+As a result, while game visuals contain all the necessary elements, they fail to achieve the desired emotional impact.
 >
-> To achive good results, graphics engineers need a solid understanding of comicbook (Manga) styles and Anime / Tv-Animation.
-Whereas knowledge in animation is more immediately useful than comics.
+> To achive good results, graphics engineers need a solid understanding of Art in Manga and Anime.
+However, knowledge in Anime is more immediately useful than Manga.
 With this in mind, we can look at different examples to understand how they create their appeal and then use computer graphics technologies to recreate them.
 This is in contrast to simply implementing surface level features while failing to capture the essence.
 >
 > Wheter it's Mangaka, a masterful artist or animation company, generally they all have strong styles which Fans immediately recognize, unlike the cookie-cutter cartoon rendering commonly present in recent games. at current date, there is a lot of room for improvement with many underdeveloped visual effects for anime style rendering.
->> TN: I am using Manga/mangaka and Anime over the more general terms of Comic and Animation as the text only discusses the eastern comic tradition.
+>> TN: I am using Manga/mangaka and Anime over the more general terms of Comic and Animation as the text discusses the eastern comic tradition.
 >
 > If you are working in the animation or games industry as an artist, consider how you express emotion through animation.
 How can 3D rendering produce the lines of the mouth?
 How to use lighting to create a strong Atmosphere?
 Does a retro color scheme with celshading still look appealing?
 Have you considered this approach during production?
 >